-Regional projects aim to strengthen regional and sub-regional cooperation to advance ACP countries' national agendas for managing disaster risk.
+Regional projects aim to strengthen regional and sub-regional cooperation to advance the national agendas of ACP countries for managing disaster risk.

 National level projects provide technical assistance for DRM and CCA policy development and implementation.

 Post-disaster projects offer a fast-track mechanism to support ACP countries in the aftermath of a disaster with rapid technical assistance to build back better, boost capacity for post-disaster needs assessments, and integrate DRM into recovery planning.